 Mr. Wang joined our board of directors in June 2005.
 Mr. Wang has over 20 years of working experience in the human resource and legal services industries.
-Mr. Wang has been a consultant of Professional Trust Co., Ltd., a human resource consulting firm in Taiwan since August 1998 and is currently its Vice President.
-Mr. Wang has a law degree from Fu Jen Catholic University in Taiwan.
+Mr. Wang is the chairman of Luster Visage Biotech Co., Ltd. Mr. Wang has a law degree from Fu Jen Catholic University in Taiwan.